Deepak020202/90DaysOfDevOps/README.md

 # Week 2: Linux System Administration & Automation

-## Welcome to Week 2 of the 90 Days of DevOps - 2025 Edition!
+## Welcome to Week 2 of the 90 Days of DevOps

 #### This week, we dive into Linux system administration and automation, covering essential topics such as user management, file permissions, log analysis, process control, volume mounts, and shell scripting.